Try it out!

 donationToken | ![]() |

-To get the outcome of each donation asynchronously, enable the Adyen Giving merchant webhook.
-The webhook includes eventCode
+You get the donation outcome of each donation in a webhook.
+To receive these webhooks, enable the Adyen Giving merchant webhook, which includes eventCode

 : DONATION.